 There is an old adage that we hear what we want to hear.
 I think it is a good adage.
-It speaks to the deep human propensity to disturbed and muddy the clear, still waters of reality.
+It speaks to the deep human propensity to make disturbed and muddy the clear, still waters of reality.
 But like much of the world, belief is a complicated force.
 Perhaps it is all in how we use it.
 Where would we be without the believers and the dreamers?
 I know my life would have much less meaning and fun without belief in the yet proven–in other words, faith.

 When I was a child, I came across a film one day flipping through our limited selection of channels on TV: The Legend of Boggy Creek, a docuhorror about a bigfoot-like creature supposedly sited in Fouke, Arkansas throughout the 1940s and 1950s.
 It was both terrifying and fascinating.
 Perhaps it was the first horror movie I ever watched.
 It has long been one of my favorite genres.
 I was convinced that the movie was absolutely true–perhaps it was.